-Eshopbox Launches Smart Connect With Amazon Prime to Enable Faster Deliveries | Business
+Eshopbox launches smart connect with Amazon Prime to enable faster deliveries | Business

-Delhi, India NewsVoir Eshopbox, a leading e-commerce fulfillment startup that helps brands and retailers explore multichannel commerce with its fulfillment infrastructure and technology platform, today announced its support for Amazon Smart Connect Integration to enable brands earn Amazon Badge for their listings and gain access to millions of Prime members from day one.
+Eshopbox, a leading e-commerce fulfillment startup that helps brands and retailers explore multichannel commerce with its fulfillment infrastructure and technology platform, today announced its support for Amazon Smart Connect Integration to enable brands earn Amazon Badge for their listings and gain access to millions of Prime members from day one.
+Amazon Smart connect program enables sellers to launch their inventory sources live with the Prime Tag without sending inventory to Amazon FBA warehouses.

 - Country: